lukaszkukla/ventdes/README.md

 ### Navbar

 The navigation bar is fully responsive to adapt to various screen sizes.
 It is **sticky**, it follows user when scrolling the page.
 Navbar changes depending on the user login status.
-Upon loading the landing page, unauthenticated have an option to sign in.
+Upon loading the landing page, unauthenticated user have an option to sign in.
 Authenticated user have additional options depending whether it is an administrator or standard user:

 - Unauthenticated user view: